jrson11/GeoSon/docs/handbook_for_CPT.rst

 12. OCR for CLAY

-13. Dr for SAND

-14. Friction angle for SAND
+13. Dr and Friction angle for SAND

-15. Su for CLAY
+14. qnet and Su for CLAY

-16. Gmax for SAND/CLAY
+15. Gmax for SAND/CLAY